 We love this recipe because it is so simple and fast!
 Slice your watermelon into small pieces and combine in a blender with the yogurt until it's nice and smooth.
 Pour the mixture into your ice cube tray and freeze!

-Once they’re frozen, which typically takes just a few hours, vitamins c and k transfer your mini watermelon popsicles into an airtight container great source and store their source of water in your freezer.
+Once they’re frozen, which typically takes just a few hours, transfer your mini watermelon popsicles into an airtight container and store them in your freezer.

 For some real Instagram-ready frozen goodies, check out Big Country Raw's adorable frozen treat moulds.
 These food-grade silicone trays are easy to clean for pet parents and BPA-free!